Show All Answers

 No. The County Counsel provides legal advice to the Board of Supervisors, elected officials, and County employees for matters related to the operation and management of the County government.
 The County Counsel and other attorneys in the office cannot provide legal advice to members of the public.
 If you need a lawyer and do not have one, you can call the Lawyer Referral and Information Service, operated by the Contra Costa Bar Association, at Phone: 925-825-5700.
 For more information, go to the

-Ms. Anderson is the County Counsel, and her name appears on almost all correspondence and case pleadings.
+Ms. Mason is the County Counsel, and her name appears on almost all correspondence and case pleadings.
 However, the person most familiar with your matter is the person who signed the document.
-His or her name appears in court documents below Ms. Anderson's name at the top of the first page, and again on the signature line on the last page.
+His or her name appears in court documents below Ms. Mason's name at the top of the first page, and again on the signature line on the last page.
 If you need to speak to someone in the County Counsel's Office, you should contact that person, whose telephone number is usually listed.

 No, the County Surveyor’s Office only performs surveys on County owned land, including County road and flood control channel rights-of-way.